MaoZiming/papers/1-basic-os/03-paging.md

 * Approximate LRU with efficient implementation
 * Clock algorithm: replace page that is “old enough”
+  * Set of all pages in memory arranged in a circle
+  * Single clock hand
+  * Advances only on page fault!
+  * Check for pages not used recently
+  * Mark pages as not used recently.
+  * Replace an old page, not the oldest page
 * Hardware
   * Keep use (or reference) bit for each page frame
   * When page is referenced: set use bit